gooddata/gooddata-ruby/_posts/2014-01-02-working-with-users.markdown

 date:   2014-01-19 13:56:00
 categories: general
 pygments: true
-perex: "Invite users from and into project."
+perex: Invite users from and into project.
 ---

 Users are integral part of any project.
 Who else would look at your beautiful data.
 Let's investigate ways how users can be invited so they can participate in the project.